 There’s actually a lot more but I realize just this much information might seem like a lot to think about.
 However, once you really understand this cycle and process, it is a truly simple lifestyle to live.
 My clients have seen amazing results from an intentional combination of carb cycling, intermittent fasting and effective strength training workouts.
 You don’t need to figure this out yourself, I’ve already done it for you in my FASTer Way to Fat Loss® program.
 This program is truly the best program out there.
 I have literally helped hundreds of women find their six packs, increase their energy levels, feel in control of their food choices, and find more confidence than they’ve ever had before and I’m thrilled to work with you too!

 PS If your family or friends are anything like mine, they’re likely skeptical of “the F word” — Fasting.
 I created a basic guide and information page to explain the intermittent fasting concept in layman’s terms.
 Feel free to share this with anyone who is curious.

 You will be overwhelmed in the beginning.
 I am giving you a lot of information!
 Stick with me thru prep week you will do great!

-Day 1 - Introduce yourself on the Facebook community group welcome thread and familiarize yourself with the Comprehensive Program Guide in the FASTer Way to Fat Loss portal.
+Day 1 - Introduce yourself on the Facebook Accountability small group welcome thread and familiarize yourself with the Comprehensive Program Guide in the FASTer Way to Fat Loss portal.
 Also watch the LIVE training and fill out new client assessment form.